Barbara Hines (lawyer): Immigration Law

 Hines work on immigration rights began in 1975 when she joined Legal Aid of Travis County.
 Because she was fluent in Spanish, she was assigned immigration cases, an area in which she had no experience.
 Subsequently immigration law became her professional and personal focus.
 Hines began teaching law in 1999 and founded the Immigration Law Clinic at the UT law school in 2007.
 Subsequently, she trained hundreds of students by providing them primary responsibility for actual immigrant cases.

 Hines came to national attention for her leadership role in challenging the detention of women and children at the T. Don Hutto Residential Center in Taylor, Texas.
 The detention center held families with young children under controversial circumstances.
 After a visit to the detention center in 2006, Hines reported a sense of desperation, with children in prison scrubs, with virtually no education being provided.
 Pressure from Barbara Hines and her UT law students enabled the ACLU to settle a lawsuit against the government in 2008.
 Infants and children were released from the T. Don Hutto detention center and children are no longer held at the facility.

 Hines serves on the board of numerous immigration organizations and has authored many immigration law articles, including 'Basics of Immigration Law for Texas Criminal Defense Attorneys'.

 Early years

 Hines was born in Chicago, the daughter of first generation Jews who had fled Nazi Germany.
 Her family moved to Brownsville, Texas when she was nine.
 The border became a significant part of these formative years.
 Hines attended the University of Texas where she was a staff member of The Rag, an underground newspaper.
 She was also a student anti-war activist and involved in the women's movement working to challenge Texas abortion laws.
 Hines worked with the referral project which helped women seeking abortions.

 During that time, she was under surveillance by the FBI.
 Hines assisted with research which influenced the Roe brief of Roe v.
 Wade, the landmark United States Supreme Court decision on the issue of abortion.

+A 2025 documentary, Lone Star Three, tells the story of Hines and two other UT undergraduate students, Judy Smith and Victoria Foe, and their efforts to support birth control access.

+It explores how this directly led Sarah Weddington becoming involved, leading her to argue Roe v.
+Wade before the Supreme Court.